-each issue based on internal and external perspectives
+Gauging the importance of each issue based on internal and external perspectives

-MC gauged the importance of each theme, in terms of both opportunities and risks, and selected priority issues based on the perspectives of MC's Business Group as well as those of external stakeholders.
+MC gauged the importance of each theme, in terms of both opportunities and risks, and selected priority issues based on the perspectives of MC's Business Groups as well as those of external stakeholders.

-- Through interviews and questionnaires with a variety of stakeholder groups, MC determined each issue's degree of importance to stakeholders. - Every Business Group and relevant Corporate Departments evaluated and prioritized each theme to determine its importance to MC.
+- Through interviews and questionnaires with a variety of stakeholder groups, MC determined each issue's degree of importance to stakeholders. - Corporate Staff Section and every Business Group evaluated and prioritized each theme to determine its importance to MC.